linjujose/chefrecipes/README.md

 * Ingredient model and m:m associations

-* Comments table and their associations
+* Comments table and their associations with recipe and chef

+* Add Comments to show recipe page

+* Add Ingredients to recipe views

 * ...